I enjoy creating meaningful projects with technology.

 I’m currently exploring how to bridge physical and virtual worlds at NYU ITP.

 I started my career working in digital communications for nonprofits.
 As I did stopovers in the media branches of the United Nations Population Fund (UNFPA), Save the Children, International Rescue Committee, and ICTJ, I thought I was on my way to law school.
-But technology continued to entice me and led me to a position as founding chief digital officer at Blue Chalk Media, a nonfiction media company.
+But design and technology continued to entice me and led me to a position as founding chief digital officer at Blue Chalk Media, a nonfiction media company.

 Alongside my work with technology, I’m an aerial acrobat and a 300-hour certified Jivamukti Yoga instructor.
 I’ve choreographed and performed across the country, including creating the aerial experience for the launch of the Urban Outfitters fitness brand, Without Walls, and co-choreographing a three-part aerial performance for TEDx Brooklyn.